Australian Embassy

 The successful applicant will be engaged as a locally engaged staff member by the Australian Embassy, Ankara.

-Please be advised that the Australian Embassy, Ankara does not provide relocation assistance and any costs associated with taking up the position would be the responsibility of the successful candidate.
+Please be advised that the Australian Embassy, Ankara does not assist with relocation.
+Any costs associated with taking up the position would be the responsibility of the successful candidate.

 About the Department of Foreign Affairs and Trade